Easowon/Cellular-Automata/README.md

                                 Cannot be less than LOWER.
 board                           A string which represents a valid board state,
                                 with rows being seperated by /'s
+                                Cannot be greater than 10x10.
                                 Examples
                                 001/100/010
                                 000001/100000
                                 1/0/1/0

 OPTIONAL
 -w, --wrap                      If present, the board will wrap around edges.
 ```
 ## Example